Java

 Platformio

-1. Add an aether-cleint-cpp library dependancy to your platfromio.ini
+1. Add aether-cleint-cpp library dependency to your platfromio.ini

 lib_deps = https://github.com/aethernetio/aether-client-cpp.git